Estimated reading time: 10 minutes

 The other two scenarios were the critical trials – the true-belief and false-belief trials.
 For these trials, the actor watched a puppet move the ball.
 First, the puppet dropped the ball in the right or the left box.
 In our example, it is the left box (see image below).
 Then the puppet moved the ball to the right box.
 Finally, the puppet returned the ball to the left box.
 At some point during the scenario, the actor left the room, returning after the last move.
 The key difference between the true- and false-belief trials was when the actor left the room.

-In the true-belief trials (video), the actor exited after the puppet dropped the ball in the left box, missing the remaining transfers between boxes.
+In the true-belief trials, the actor exited after the puppet dropped the ball in the left box, missing the remaining transfers between boxes.
 Consequently, her memory of the last position of the ball coincided with the final resting position of the ball (left box).
 Thus, she had a true belief regarding the position of the ball when she came back.
-In the false-belief trials (video), the actor exited after the second transfer between boxes.
+In the false-belief trials, the actor exited after the second transfer between boxes.
 She last witnessed the ball in the right box.
-Thus, when the actor returned, she has a false belief regarding the location of the ball.
+Thus, when the actor returned, she had a false belief regarding the location of the ball.
 She believed the ball was still in the right box because she did not witness the transfer back to the left box.

 Overall, the task consisted of 40 filler trials, 10 true-belief trials, and 10 false-belief trials.
 After going through one of the three different transcranial direct current stimulation protocols, each trial began with a fixation cross followed by a video.
 While the participants watched the video, their main task was to differentiate between high and low-frequency tones as quickly and accurately as possible.
 The tone task was included to distract participants from the video to increase reliance on implicit Theory of Mind operations.
 Throughout this experiment, gaze was tracked with an EyeLink 1000.